 • In a large bowl combine uncooked ground turkey, diced onion, cooked rice, ¼ teaspoon garlic powder, salt, pepper, ½ teaspoon dried herbs, and 1 teaspoon Worcestershire sauce.
 Mix until combined.

-• During the last 30 minutes of cooking, whisk together the tomato sauce, 1/4 teaspoon garlic powder, ½ teaspoon dried herbs, and ½ teaspoon Worcestershire sauce in a medium-sized bowl.
+• During the last 30 minutes of cooking, whisk together the tomato sauce, 1/4 teaspoon garlic powder, ½ teaspoon dried herbs, and ½ teaspoon Worcestershire sauce in a medium bowl.
 Remove tops from the bell peppers and pour tomato sauce over each.
-Top with Mozzarella cheese if desired and finish cooking for the last 30 minutes.
+Sprinkle with Mozzarella cheese and finish cooking for the last 30 minutes.

 Last step!
 If you make this, please leave a review letting us know how it was!